 “The King has never in his life seen such an expression, or worn one either.
 It was the look of gratitude.
 But though he had no name for it, he liked it.”

 The Rise and Fall of Mount Majestic is more than a great story.
 It is also a deeply moral one.
 I think that it will take several readings to unpack some of the beautiful notions that we entertained while reading.
 There are several spiritual or moral currents that run through this story.
-The obvious, and some which go deeper.
+The obvious, and some that go deeper.
 I am very grateful for the texture in this tale.
 It gave all of us something to work out in the back of our minds while we read.